Cottages and Camp Sites

 Mechanics House

-The property is completely off grid and powered by a central solar system with underground 240V power.
-Water comes from the pristine rain that falls from the sky, collected and stored in galvanised iron tanks.
-Hot water is heated b y instantaneous gas water heater located on the outside of the building.
+The property is completely off-grid and powered by a central solar system with underground 240V power.
+Water is collected and stored in galvanised iron tanks, and an instantaneous gas water heater provides hot water.

-The buildings date back to the late 1800’s to early 1900’s and once supported a thriving community of up to 200 people employed in the timber mill.
-Brooman had a post office, school, dance hall, mechanics building, galley, general store, phone exchange and cottages like the Lemon Tree for the saw mill workers and their families.
+The buildings date back to the late 1800s and early 1900s, when they supported a thriving community of up to 200 people.
+Brooman once had a post office, school, dance hall, general store, and cottages for the sawmill workers and their families.

 PID-STRA-73211